• Recipe Index

 A-SUPER-COMFORTING-AND-HEALTHY-BRUSSELS-SPROUTS-SIDE-DISH

-Shallots and garlic: shallots are my favorite onions, and they have a naturally sweet and softer taste once prepared.
-I don't recommend using regular onions, as it will overpower everything else in this vegetable dish.
-Instead, shallots combined with garlic complement the cabbages and give them a subtle sweet and savory touch that also brings out the sprouts' natural sweetness.
+Shallots and garlic: shallots combined with garlic complement the cabbages, giving them a subtle sweet and savory touch that also brings out the sprouts' natural sweetness.

 Butter or olive oil: if you are vegan, or want to avoid dairy altogether, then you want to, of course, opt for olive oil.
 The taste will be slightly different but no less delicious.
-You get a creamier version with butter, while olive oil will result in a milder and maybe nuttier taste.
+You get a creamier version with butter, while olive oil produces a milder and maybe nuttier taste.

-Roasted unsalted sunflower kernels: Please add these!
-These roasted seeds already taste delicious on their own, but they add a beautiful nutty and crunchy texture.
-One that pairs well with the cabbages in this dish.
-Feel free to use more than the recommended amount in the recipe, if preferred.
+Roasted unsalted sunflower kernels: These roasted seeds add a beautiful nutty, and crunchy texture.
+Feel free to use more than the recommended amount in the recipe if preferred.

 I often pair this side dish with white fish or oven-roasted salmon (make sure to check my super flavorful and easy buttery wild salmon recipe.)
 But they make an excellent side dish for any meal or main dish!